zepingz/Videogame-Retrieval/movies/README.md

 # Data folder

-Here should contain bk2 movies.
+This folder should contain bk2 movies.
+Here is an example bk2 file for Super Mario World.